garethcmurphy/asdc_structure_talk/PITCHME.md

 ---
 ## Using the docker containers

-To start the docker project you must first clone the repository
+To access containers, first clone the repository

 ```
 git clone https://gitlab.spacecenter.dk/asdc/asdc.git